 They encouraged my son to drive the car and he thought that was amazing!

 The Family Zone

 If you are visiting LeMay America’s Car Museum with kids, you’ll want to block off a lot of time to hang out in the Family Zone.

 It’s located on the bottom level of the museum and features tons of super cool, hands-on activities for kids.

-There’s also an area where kids can create own postcard and draw their version of the perfect car, perfect for budding artists.
+There’s also an area where kids can create their own postcard and draw their version of the perfect car.
+This is perfect for budding artists.